-- For school districts, see Education Code Section 52062 (California Legislative Information); - o Note: Charter schools using the LCAP as the School Plan for Student Achievement must meet the requirements of EC Section 52062(a).
+- For school districts, see Education Code Section 52062; - Note: Charter schools using the LCAP as the School Plan for Student Achievement must meet the requirements of EC Section 52062(a). - For COEs, see Education Code Section 52068; and - For charter schools, see Education Code Section 47606.5.

-- For COEs, see Education Code Section 52068 (California Legislative Information); and - For charter schools, see Education Code Section 47606.5 (California Legislative Information). - NOTE: As a reminder, the superintendent of a school district or COE must respond, in writing, to comments received by the applicable committees identified in the Education Code sections listed above.
+NOTE: As a reminder, the superintendent of a school district or COE must respond, in writing, to comments received by the applicable committees identified in the Education Code sections listed above.
 This includes the parent advisory committee and may include the English learner parent advisory committee and, as of July 1, 2024, the student advisory committee, as applicable.